Suraj0712/Datastructure/README.md

 ### Welcome to the Datastructure.

 Data Structures are a specialized means of organizing and storing data in computers in such a way that we can perform operations on the stored data more efficiently.
 Data structures have a wide and diverse scope of usage across the fields of Computer Science and Software Engineering.
+Data can be stored sequentially or hierarchically.
+In these lessons, we are going to study ** List, Stack, Queue, and Tree **data structure.
+Except for the tree all the data structures are sequential data structure meaning that they store the data sequentially.

 ### We talk about data-structure as
 1. Mathematical/Logical models (Abstract view) (Just define the data models and data operations but no implementation)